Six Eras of Foresight Practice

 My guess is that US spending on foresight work per dollar of GDP reached a recent maximum in this era.
 If so, we can call this era, particularly the 1970s, our latest period of Peak Foresight.
 Over five times as many people as at present attended the World Future Society conferences during this time, which were a heady blend of new technology optimism and new environmental concern.
 Top political and business leaders attended WFS conferences at the time (today, they have their own specialty foresight events, like the World Economic Forum’s Davos conference) and were interested in how the young field of professional foresight might help in business and government.

 This era also produced several of the most insightful, comprehensive, and rigorous books on professional and global foresight yet printed, books like Fred Polak’s The Image of the Future, V1-2 (1961), Bertrand De Jouvenal’s The Art of Conjecture (1967), Kahn and Wiener’s The Year 2000 (1969), Alvin Toffler’s Future Shock (1970), Joseph Martino’s An Introduction to Technological Forecasting (1973), Jib Fowles’s Handbook of Futures Research (1973), and Freeman and Jahoda’s World Futures: The Great Debate (1978) to name just a few.
-See Chapters 6 and 12 for some brief lists of others.
-Many of these works contain insights that are yet to be topped by current publications.
+See Chapter 6 and Appendix 3 for some starter lists of others.
+Don’t judge a book solely by its publication date, either.
+Several of these older works still contain insights that are yet to be topped by current publications.

 Also in this era, the US Office of Technology Assessment, so far the only foresight research group created for the US Congress, was started in 1972, and this institution survived various budget cutters until 1995.
 Perhaps due to the novelty of professional foresight at the time, and a backdrop of particularly dramatic social, economic, and technical changes, strategic foresight was taken seriously by business, government, and the public in a way that is yet to be exceeded.